kootenpv/whereami/README.md

     from whereami import predict, predict_proba, crossval, locations

 ### Accuracy
+k
 Generally it should work really well.
 I've been able to learn using only 7 access points at home (test using `access_points -n`).
 At organizations you might see 70+.

 Distance: anything around ~10 meters or more should get >99% accuracy.

 If you're adventurous and you want to learn to distinguish between couch #1 and couch #2 (i.e. 2 meters apart), it is the most robust when you switch locations and train in turn.
-E.g. 20 in Spot A, then 20 in Spot B then start again with A.
+E.g. first in Spot A, then in Spot B then start again with A.
-Doing this in 100 in spot A, then 100 in spot B and then immediately using "predict" will yield spot B as an answer.
+Doing this in spot A, then spot B and then immediately using "predict" will yield spot B as an answer usually.
 No worries, the effect of this temporal overfitting disappears over time.
 And, in fact, this is only a real concern for the very short distances.
+Just take a sample after some time in both locations and it should become very robust.

 Height: Surprisingly, vertical difference in location is typically even more distinct than horizontal differences.